Tulasimani1426/My-React-Project/README.md

-# My-React-Project
+# About my First sample react project on Githb
-This is my first sample react project.
+# My project consists of simple webpage navigating other pages that represents my profile and other additional information (Contact,projects.. etc ).